-Most business processes are designed based on the assumption that customers make well thought through decisions and act accordingly.
+Most business processes are designed based on the assumption that customers make well-thought-through decisions and act accordingly.
 But they don’t.
-Often customers don’t behave as organisations want, or expect them to.
+Often customers don’t behave as organisations want or expect them to.
 The majority of customer behaviour seems unpredictable and irrational as it gets done in “autopilot” mode.
 95% of the time the subconscious mind is in charge of people’s actions.

 Behavioural interventions can change unwanted customer behaviour by influencing people on the conscious and unconscious levels.
 By incorporating the right type of behavioural interventions into (existing) channels and processes, we can quickly achieve a lasting impact on behaviour.

 This article outlines Livework’s approach to leveraging behavioural principles to understand, predict and influence customer behaviour.
-By integrating insights from service design, cognitive science, behavioural economics and business, we have crafted an unique collection of behavioural interventions that will create value for your organisation and the people you serve.
+By integrating insights from service design, cognitive science, behavioural economics and business, we have crafted a unique collection of behavioural interventions that will create value for your organisation and the people you serve.

 Scroll down to find out more about the approach, possible outcomes and research.

 Organisations are increasingly keen to influence customer behaviour.
 From energy companies that want people to switch to renewable energy sources, to healthcare organisations that seek to encourage healthier lifestyles.
 Next to these big behavioural change challenges, many service organisations struggle to optimise customer behaviour in complex ecosystems.
 Optimising customer behaviour is especially important in a service environment, as customers are heavily involved in operational processes and value delivery.